Indrakant-Dana/indrakant-dana.github.io/README.md

 to view my website.* 💛

 ##
-**Reminder: This Website is made only using HTML and CSS only.
+**Reminder:** This Website is made only using HTML and CSS only.
+Some functions are not working, will correct them soon:
-Also, the Form section doesn't work as I don't have knowledge of backend yet 😞.
+* The Form section doesn't work as I don't have knowledge of the backend yet 😞.
 I will fix that soon.
-Till that time, you have to wait 🙏.**
+Till that time, you have to wait 🙏.
+* Also the website is made on a 14-inch laptop.
+So, there might be some CSS issues with the website on smaller or larger screens.
+Working on the responsive design part too.
+Appreciate your patience.😊